ivmartel/dwv-jqmobile/readme.md

 Medical viewer using [DWV](https://github.com/ivmartel/dwv) (DICOM Web Viewer) and [jQuery mobile](https://jquerymobile.com/).

+** Archived on 07/07/2025 **: see other dwv demos for more actual integration examples.

 All coding/implementation contributions and comments are welcome.
 Releases should be ready for deployment otherwise download the code and install dependencies with a `yarn` or `npm` `install`.

 dwv-jqmobile is not certified for diagnostic use.
 Released under GNU GPL-3.0 license (see [license.txt](license.txt)).